-· Survival of the fittest.
-The communication in SBGD is designed so that in each iteration, the 'worst' agent, positioned at $\mathbf{x}{i+} := \operatorname{argmax} F(\mathbf{x}i^n)$ , is eliminated, as it loses all of its mass
+• Survival of the fittest.
+The communication in SBGD is designed so that in each iteration, the 'worst' agent, positioned at $\mathbf{x}{i^+} := \operatorname{argmax} F(\mathbf{x}i^n)$ , is eliminated, as it loses all of its mass

-$(\eta{i+}^n=1)$ .
+$(\eta{i^+}^n = 1)$ .
 This policy of 'survival of the fittest' implies that the number of N initial active agents decreases in each iteration until the SBGD remains with only a single, 'heaviest' agent, which proceeds by the GD(BT) protocol.
 In particular, this policy implies that for small swarms, say $N \sim 10$ , the performance of SBGD iterations is expected to be similar or only slightly better than GD(BT) iterations, as borne out in the numerical simulations reported in sections 7 and 8.
 Alternatively, one can design a less restrictive evolutionary policy that will allow 'worst' agents below a certain threshold to survive.
 This will evolve a larger set of explorers for longer times, with a greater chance of exploring new and better minima unseen before.
 Our numerical experiments show that a balanced policy for the 'fittest' can indeed have a substantial effect on the final result, at the expense of increased computational time.
+The main target of these different policies is to computational efficiency; we emphasize that the convergence analysis carried out on §5 is independent of the 'evolutionary policy'.